 A stellar 2-bay NAS

-The DiskStation DS220+ is a great 2-bay NAS that is ideal for first-time buyers or those looking to upgrade to a new model.
-The NAS has two drive bays, streams content in 4K over Plex, and can back up data automatically from connected devices.
+The DiskStation DS220+ is an excellent 2-bay NAS ideal for first-time buyers or those looking to upgrade to a new model.
+The NAS has two drive bays, streams content in 4K over Plex, and automatically backs up data from connected devices.
 If you want the best value, the DS220+ is the ideal NAS right now.

 All the extras